 Japonica's transformational investments have three building blocks: discover systemic misconceptions, discover a massive undervaluation, and create extraordinary value.
 For internal management purposes, Japonica measures its investment track record according to the best practice Global Investment Performance Standards (GIPS).
 Japonica is not a fund and does not provide investment advice.

 Greek Government Bonds: One of the largest private owners of Greek government bonds (GGBs), improved Greek government public financial management and launched a $3.8 billion (€2.9 billion) unmodified Dutch auction tender offer for select GGBs.
 An 8.9x multiple on capital invested at exit (4.3x initial capital) and 35% IRR after about 5 years with no leverage.

 Sunbeam-Oster Company: Majority stockholder and assumed key C-level executive positions (chairman, CEO, and CFO), lead the US$1.5 billion turnaround of Fortune 300 Sunbeam-Oster Company.
 A 5.9x investment multiple and 104% IRR in 3 years with investment grade corporate leverage.

-Borden Inc.: Lead sponsor, proposed a US$2.4 billion restructuring of Fortune 100 Borden Inc., but chose not to proceed following adoption of scorched earth tactics by the company’s then incumbent management.
+Borden Inc.: Lead sponsor and global institutional investor organizer, proposed a US$2.4 billion restructuring of Fortune 100 Borden Inc., but withdrew the restructuring proposal following adoption of scorched earth tactics by the company’s then incumbent management.